Chai Latte Cake

 Vanilla buttercream frosting

 - Then, add the powdered sugar one cup at a time.
-Once all the powdered sugar has been incorporated continue to mix on medium-high for 2 to 3 minutes more until you have a light and fluffy buttercream.
+Once all the powdered sugar has been incorporated, continue to mix on medium-high for 2 to 3 minutes until you have a light and fluffy buttercream.

-Pro tip – a good buttercream needs to be whipped for at least 2 to 3 minutes if not, it will not be light and fluffy.
-Overwhipping can incorporate too much air as well.
+Pro tip – A good buttercream needs to be whipped for at least 2 to 3 minutes.
+If not, it will not be light and fluffy.
+Overwhipping can also incorporate too much air.

 Assemble